Crypto-TII/TLS1.3/src/readme.md

 Or by using CMake.
 If you follow this alternative, copy the header files into `vendor/miracl/includes`, and the `core.a` to `vendor/miracl/`

-The test TLS client app tries to connect to a Web site, drops the connections, and then attempts a resumption.
-Execute the client process as for example
+To see the SAL capabilities

+	./client -s

+To connect to a Website

 	./client swifttls.org

+To attempt a fast resumption, based on a resumption ticket (generated and stored in a file cookie.txt)

+	./client -r swifttls.org

 The output should look something like